roualdes/bridgestan/julia/docs/src/julia.md

 ] add BridgeStan
 ```

-The first time you compile a model, the BridgeStan source code will be downloaded
+The first time you compile a model, the BridgeStan source code for your current version
-as an [Artifact](https://pkgdocs.julialang.org/v1/artifacts/).
+will be downloaded as an [Artifact](https://pkgdocs.julialang.org/v1/artifacts/).
 If you
 prefer to use a source distribution of BridgeStan, consult the following section.

 Note that the system pre-requisites from the [Getting Started Guide](../getting-started.rst)